Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

         content:
           -
             type: text
-            text: 'Let us help you to come up with the perfect theme' -
+            text: 'Themed Events'
+      -
         type: paragraph
         content:
           -
             type: text
-            text: 'Coming up with a new and unique theme for a corporate event can be a challenge so why not leave it to us?
-We have planned and organised most types of themed events and have created everything from nostalgic retro gaming themes to an Alice in Wonderland-style party so whatever ideas you have, our team will go the extra mile to make it happen!'
+            text: "As we have planned all kinds of corporate events, we are confident that we can cater to every type of themed event.
+We have created everything from a nostalgic retro gaming theme to an Ibiza beach party so whatever ideas you have, our team will accommodate and make it happen!\_"
     type: image_bard_block
     enabled: true
   -